ifeelgoods/simple_acl/README.md

 This gem eases the implementation of ACL in Ruby (especially Rails).

+You should be able to use it everywhere you can execute the `do_acl` method before any protected methods.

-All access are refused : the only default rule.
+All access are refused is the only default rule.

+## Use case

+For example, you're building a powerful API with multiple models behind one RESTful controller.

+In this case the ressource accessed is not the model but the controller.
+That's why ACL should be defined at controller level in this case.

+SimpleAcl's goal is to be a perfect tool to perform ACL at this level.

 ## Installation